tomopfuku/mandos/README.md

         num_nodes+num_tips + num_branch_lengths + morph_parameters + strat_parameters

-Note that this is _kind_ of like tip-dating, but the dates only reflect observed stratigraphic ranges, since the ML under the implemented model node heights move as close to the FADs and LADs as is possible given a particular tree shape.
+Note that this is _kind of_ like tip-dating, but the dates only reflect observed stratigraphic ranges, since the ML under the implemented model node heights move as close to the FADs and LADs as is possible given a particular tree shape.
+I also don't implement a clock model, so morphological data won't contribute to the dates